 As a Master’s degree student, you can select your minor subject both from your own faculty and from the other faculties at the university.
 Thanks to the contract for flexible study access (JOO), you can also study at another university in Finland, so it will be easy to tailor your degree to your own interests and career goals.
 Some of the courses are organised in cooperation with Aalto University.

 You can also participate in research projects in your field while you are studying.
-Writing your Master’s thesis is cooperation with a corporation or research organisation is also a good way to improve your working-life skills.
+Writing your Master’s thesis in cooperation with a corporation or research organisation is also a good way to improve your working-life skills or get first-hand experience of working in an international research project.
 The programme has close collaboration with the Helsinki Institute of Physics (HIP) and Helsinki Institute for Information Technology (HIIT).

 The programme maintains contacts with its alumni within the corporate sector.
-You can develop your own business concepts at the university’s entrepreneurship courses and at Think Company, which is a new kind of communal meeting point for students and researchers interested in starting their own business, as well as for entrepreneurs in different fields.
+You can develop your own business concepts at the university’s entrepreneurship courses and at Think Company, which is a community of students and researchers interested in starting their own business, as well as for entrepreneurs in different fields.

 Students and student life

 Student life and especially the student organisation culture is exceptionally rich and diverse in Finland.
 Also at the University of Helsinki, the student community is very active.
 More than 250 student organisations operate within the Student Union of the University of Helsinki (HYY), ranging from faculty and subject organisations to political and societal organisations, and from choirs and orchestras to sports and game clubs.
 Their activities include anniversary celebrations, academic dinner parties, cultural events, get-togethers and excursions.

 As a student and member of the Student Union (HYY), you are entitled to many benefits and services.
 For example, affordable student housing, basic healthcare services, sports facilities and student-priced meals.
 You also get numerous discounts, for example on public transport fees across the country.